cgoliver/rnamigos2/README.md

 [//]: # (TODO : get link to model weights.)

 and needs to be saved in saved_models.

-### Making a prediction

-You will need a binding site structure.
-The first thing you need is a list of binding site nodes in the rnaglib format (pdbid.chain.resnumber) in a text file.
-* If your RNA is a canonical one (present in the PDB), then it's 2.5d graph representation is already part of the rnaglib release.
-To get this release you can use :
-`rnaglib download`
-* Otherwise, you can input a PDB file of the binding site.
-You should include some context around the binding site (a margin of approximately three residues)

-You will also need a ligand file : a text file containing one smiles per line

-Then, simply run :

-[//]: # (TODO : build the script)
-`python main.py --pocket {pdb_nodes}.txt --ligands {ligands_file}.txt --outname {my_results}.csv`

-And a csv called my_results.csv will be dumped with one line per ligand with its smile and corresponding score.

 ## Reproducting the results
 If you want to reproduce the results from scratch, first you need to set up the environment,